edwardlavender/Tools4ETS/README.md

 `Tools4ETS` is a new package at an early stage of evolution.
 Package development has been particularly motivated by high-resolution movement time series collected from a Critically Endangered elasmobranch.
-Please report issues, comments or suggestions\!
+Please report issues, comments or suggestions!